Code:ART 2023

 Installation site: 555 Ramona St, Palo Alto, CA.

-RIVER OF SHADOWS by Cory Barr & Paul Mans
+RIVER OF SHADOWS by Cory Barr, Paul Mans & Matt Sonic

-River of Shadows is a dynamic interactive digital mural, projected on a mapped surface of a removable screen.
-When visitors approach, they see their shadows in the colored light.
-These shadows are mirrored above, at the head of the "river" joining the silhouettes of other colors of previous visitors.
-Their saved shadows are what creates the visual river.
-The current visitor's color and shadow is added to the river.
+River of Shadows included a dynamic interactive digital mural, projected on a mapped surface of a removable screen.
+As visitors approached, they saw their shadows in the colored light.
+These shadows were mirrored above, at the head of the "river" joining the silhouettes of other colors of previous visitors.
+Their saved shadows created the visual river, and the current visitor's color and shadow was added to the river as well.

 River of Shadows takes its name from Rebecca Solnit's account and critical interpretation of Eadweard Muybridge's work "River of Shadows: Eadweard Muybridge and the Technological Wild West," in particular the well-known investigations into motion done at Leland Stanford's nearby ranch.
-The installation revisits the concepts she articulates of fluid time, stopped time, instantaneous time, and reconstructed time, and attempts to muddy any boundary between art and technology, as Muybridge did.
-The visual language of the installation incorporates artifacts from the computer-vision algorithms that drive it and much of the world today.
+The installation revisited the concepts she articulates of fluid time, stopped time, instantaneous time, and reconstructed time, and attempted to muddy any boundary between art and technology, as Muybridge did.
+The visual language of the installation incorporated artifacts from the computer-vision algorithms that drive it and much of the world today.

 Cory Barr’s multidisciplinary work challenges the objectivity of human perception, our interpersonal interactions, and the nature of creativity.
 His pieces extend the traditions of Light and Space art, Participatory art, and Conceptual process art.
 Contemporary and emerging technologies are used to push our technological inheritance into areas not strictly driven by commercial or government goals.
 Mediums include programmable lights, cameras, prints, and custom computer software.